0x27/relaycheck/README.md

 you want, but I strongly advice not using password auth on SSH for obvious reasons.
 Stick with privkeys, its safer there.
 I will eventually work out an elegant solution to cache the privkey somehow after decrypting it with a password but cannot be bothered right now :)

+## Roadmap
+Next features to add include better SSH key/pass handling (as per "Awful Kludges"), automatic logfile downloading/saving, and possibly integration with Stem to do useful stuff like checking how much traffic has been passed through the relay, its speed, uptime, etc.

 ## Dependencies
 Relies on python-paramiko, the rest should be standard python libs.
 Only written for Python2, as I cannot be bothered retooling my stuff for Python3 :P